 After everything I just told him he sounded just like Leighton, telling me I should give him a chance and that Potter might actually turn out to be a nice guy who just happens to have a crush on the daughter of his father’s childhood enemy!

-What was wrong
+What was wrong with everybody!?

 Am I the only sane person left in this school!?